jozefh9045/github-tutorial/README.md

 ```
 git add *
 ```
-This command, _git add *_, will metaphorically put all files onto the stage so that you can take a picture of them (you can add indivisual files by putting their name instead of the *).
+This command, _git add *_, will metaphorically put all files onto the stage so that you can take a picture of them (you can add individual files by putting their name instead of the *).
 You can screenshot thm using:
 ```
 git commit -m "[message]"
 ```